jlederluis/iqss-text-organizer/README.md

 #### Query Syntax
 Any valid lucene query may be used with 'select'.
 Below are some syntax rules for lucene queries.
-  * Boolean operators --- Lucene supports AND, "+", OR, NOT and "-" as Boolean operators (Note: Boolean operators must be ALL CAPS).
+* Boolean operators --- Lucene supports 'AND', "+", 'OR', 'NOT' and "-" as Boolean operators (Note: Boolean operators must be ALL CAPS).
+  * 'OR' --- links two terms and finds a matching document if either of the terms exist in a document.
+This is equivalent to a union using sets.
+The symbol || can be used in place of the word OR.
+  * 'AND' --- matches documents where both terms exist anywhere in the text of a single document.
+This is equivalent to an intersection using sets.
+The symbol && can be used in place of the word AND.
+  * '+' --- requires that the term after the "+" symbol exist somewhere in a the field of a single document.
+  * 'NOT' --- excludes documents that contain the term after NOT.
+This is equivalent to a difference using sets.
+  * '-' --- excludes documents that contain the term after the "-" symbol.

 #### clear
 * `clear` --- Clears the active selection.